Verifying the existence of maximum likelihood estimates for generalized linear models

-Interestingly, we do not know of a widely accepted label for what we have called the ``linear combination of regressors that separates the data'' (i.e., $z_i=x_i\gamma^*$).
-Obviously, $z_i$ plays a central role in the analysis of separation and the literature could use a concise name for it.
-We propose ``certificate of separation''.
-The idea is that we can ``certify'' whether any such $z_i$ separates the data by regressing it on $x_i$ over $0<y<\overline{y}$ to see if the $R^2$ equals one, and by checking the values of $z_i$ at the boundary.\footnote{ Our proposed name borrows from optimization, where phrases such as ``certificate of feasibility'', ``certificate of convexity'', ``certificate of non-negativity'', and so on are used with a similar purpose.} There could be multiple such certificates; thus, we will sometimes refer to an ``overall certificate of separation'' $\overline{z}$ that can be used to identify all separated observations.
-For any $\gamma^*$ associated with a certificate of separation, we will tend to use the term ``separating vector'' (although another name for it is the ``direction of recession''; see \citealp{geyer2009likelihood}).
+Interestingly, we do not know of a widely accepted label for what we have called the ``linear combination of regressors that separates the data'' (i.e., $z_{i}=x_{i}\gamma^{*}$).
+Clearly, $z$ plays a central role in the analysis of separation, and the literature could use a concise name for it.
+We propose the term ``certificate of separation.''
+The idea is that we can easily ``certify'' whether any such $z$ separates the data by verifying that i) its values satisfy \eqref{eq:inner}-\eqref{eq:left}, and ii) that the $R^{2}$ of a regression of $z$ against the regressors $x$ is equal to one.\footnote{Our proposed name borrows from optimization, where phrases such as ``certificate of feasibility'', ``certificate of convexity'', ``certificate of nonnegativity'', and so on are used with a similar purpose.} Note that there can be multiple $z$'s certifying separation of different observations, and that adding up two or more $z$'s preserves their properties.\footnote{If $z^{*}$ and $z^{**}$ are valid certificates of separation with associated coefficients $\gamma^{*}$ and $\gamma^{**}$, then $z^{***}=z^{*}+z^{{**}}$ is also a valid certificate of separation, as \eqref{eq:inner}-\eqref{eq:left} hold trivially and $z^{***}$ is a linear combination of $x$ with associated coefficient $\gamma^{{***}}=\gamma^{*}+\gamma^{**}$.} Thus, we refer to an ``overall certificate of separation'' $\overline{z}$ that can be used to identify all separated observations.
+For any $\gamma^{*}$ associated with a certificate of separation, we will tend to use the term ``separating vector'' (although another name for it is the ``direction of recession''; see \citealp{geyer2009likelihood}).
 We will use $\overline{\gamma}$ to denote the separating vector associated with $\overline{z}$. {}